Sam Butera: Later career

+After Prima's death in 1978, Butera renamed his band "The Wildest," and played for another 25 years, mostly at Las Vegas lounges.
+As Burt Kearns recounts on PleaseKillMe, "He paid tribute to Louis Prima every night, opening each set with 'When You're Smiling' and closing with 'When the Saints Go Marching In,' leading the horn section on a stroll through the audience, slapping palms, shaking hands, and somehow continuing to blow that saxophone, as always, with a smile on his face."

 Butera had a featured role in the Cinemax TV special Viva Shaf Vegas (1986), which starred Paul Shaffer.
 In the show, written by Shaffer, Tom Leopold and Harry Shearer, Butera is asked to help Shaffer with his "spiritual crisis".
-To analyze Shaffer's problem, Butera asks a series of questions, the last of which is, "Are you regular?"
+To analyze Shaffer's problem, Butera asks a series of questions, the last of which is "Are you regular?"

 Sam Butera was featured in an episode of Space Ghost Coast to Coast (1997).
-Butera's advice for the host, Space Ghost's evil twin brother Chad Ghostal, on getting "chicks, like a fox [insert purr]" is, "Well, first a little music, a little jive talk.
+Butera's advice for the host, Space Ghost's evil twin brother Chad Ghostal, on getting "chicks, like a fox [insert purr]" is "Well, first a little music, a little jive talk.
 You gotta call her baby, sweetheart, darling, you know all the names that go along with love."
 When he sang part of "Just a Gigolo," Chad, Zorak, and Moltar found it familiar and Butera began to tell how David Lee Roth stole the song from him.
 "I wrote that arrangement thirty four years ago, the one that David Lee Roth stole from me.
 He came in one night to see me, you know, and after the show he walked up to me and said 'Hey Sam!', and I said 'who are you', he said 'I'm David Lee Roth'". "'You know what' I tell him?
 I said 'give me my money' and he turned right away and walked out."
-Royalties are paid to songwriters, not arrangers, and the 2 songs making up the arrangement were old standards by the 1950's.
+Royalties are paid to songwriters, not arrangers, and the 2 songs making up the arrangement were old standards by the 1950s.
 Butera's anger towards Roth was equaled by his anger towards journalists, often calling columnists to complain about reviews he didn't like.

 Sam Butera appeared in a Joe Piscopo HBO special.

 Butera played a part in the movie The Rat Race (1960), starring Debbie Reynolds and Tony Curtis.
 He played a scam artist along with Joe Bushkin who fleeced Curtis out of his instruments.
 The music can be heard on the LP and the CD released by Dot as a soundtrack of The Rat Race.

 Butera died of pneumonia in Las Vegas, Nevada at the age of 81.